danlafreniere/Feddit/README.md

 What the fuck does this mean?

 Well, SQL database management systems (DBMS) can classically only store and manipulate scalar values (simple stuff: integers/strings/etc) because they aren't object-oriented.
-This isn't particularly convenient for us; not one bit.
+This isn't particularly convenient for us...

 ![Not one bit](https://i.makeagif.com/media/10-31-2016/XYVC0n.gif)